+At low \(J\), clusters diffuse with an effective diffusivity that decreases with cluster mass, consistent with DLCA~\cite{nakajima2011kinetics,durand2021}.
+Simulations and Smoluchowski theory yield \(z \in [1/2,1]\), matching classical DLCA.
+Increasing \(J\) enhances internal cluster alignment, triggering a ballistic aggregation that eventually gives \(2l_p/l_c>1\), yielding \(z\approx 2\) in the high-$J$ limit where cluster speed becomes independent of mass ($\gamma=0$).
+Therefore, we identify a mechanism that allows for a \textit{collective ballistic aggregation} regime which is asymptotic (not transient) and driven by internal alignment rather than individual persistence.
+Our results offer a natural explanation for the anomalous aggregation reported in prior studies~\cite{mones2015anomalous,cochet2017physical,mehes2012collective}.
+Moreover, increasing \( \mathrm{Pe} \) reveals that even without alignment (\( J = 0 \)), high persistence leads to a long-lived ballistic aggregation transient, relevant to biological systems, which eventually undergoes a crossover to DLCA.
+After validating our simulation results through theory, we mapped all regimes in a $\mathrm{Pe}$--$J$ diagram (Fig. \ref{fig4}b).

-Our framework not only clarifies how alignment and persistence shape the aggregation dynamics in active systems, but also provides predictive insights relevant to biological contexts such as tissue formation, where cell motility and collective behavior are tightly coupled.
-Moreover, the mechanisms elucidated here become a strong candidate to explain the diversity of aggregation exponents found in experiments.
-Future work should aim to determine model parameters experimentally to assess the degree of realism of our framework.
-Another avenue is to examine cluster fragmentation, which may be significant for some types of cells.
-Finally, additional properties of the surrounding medium such as viscoelasticity \cite{beysens2000cell} and contact inhibition interactions with certain cell types \cite{bothe2025eph} could also modulate aggregation kinetics.
+Our framework elucidates how alignment and persistence govern aggregation dynamics in adhesive active matter and offers predictive insights for biological processes like tissue formation, where mass-dependent collective behavior is crucial.
+It also explains the diversity of experimental aggregation exponents.
+Future work should aim to use more detailed experiments to determine the model parameters and further validate our results; to investigate high-density and cluster-fragmentation effects; and to explore how medium properties (e.g., viscoelasticity~\cite{beysens2000cell}) or contact inhibition~\cite{bothe2025eph} modulate kinetics.

 \onecolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}